 Nettle has a long history of use as a medicine, as a food source (the leaves and stems can be eaten in salads), a source of fibre and in cosmetics (1).

-There is evidence that in ancient Egypt, nettle infusion was used to treat lower back pain and arthritis, and its leaves and root have traditionally been used to treat disorders such as rheumatism, anaemia, eczema, nephritis, and as a diuretic (2).
+There is evidence that in ancient Egypt, nettle infusion was used for lower back pain and arthritis, and its leaves and root have traditionally been used in case of disorders such as rheumatism, anaemia, eczema, nephritis, and as a diuretic (2).